65th Filmfare Awards: Critics' awards

-Special Awards
+Special awards

 Technical awards

 Nominations for the Technical awards were announced on 31 January 2020 and the winners were subsequently awarded on 2 February 2020.

-Short Film Awards
+Short Film awards

 Winners for the short film awards were announced on 2 February 2020.

-Controversies
+Controversy

 Gully Boy attracted controversy over its 13 wins at the 65th Filmfare Awards.
 Several Twitter users and fans were extremely disappointed and made calls to boycott the awards, with #BoycottFilmfare trending on the micro-blogging site.
 While many thought that the film was a deserving winner, others were unhappy and even termed the awards as "snub fare", calling it a move to "justify sending it as a nomination for the Oscars".
 Subsequently, when the Best Lyricist went to the rap song "Apna Time Aayega" instead of the patriotic song "Teri Mitti" from the 2019 war film Kesari, lyricist Manoj Muntashir tweeted his disappointment at the decision, pledging not to attend future award ceremonies, and gained support from fans and other musicians alike.